pzaffino/SlicerArduinoController/docs/examples.md

 In this example, a distance sensor (SHARP 2Y0A2) will be used to edit a Slicer linear transformation.
 The transformation can be used to move whatever model/volume in Slicer.

+The code for Arduino is the following:
+(sensor connected to pin A0)

 ```C

 int sensorpin = 0;                      // analog pin used to connect the sharp sensor